abdo20050/BlackFingersTeam/README.md

 ### 12- 3D PRINTER
 We used a 3D machine to make the entire robot structure, in addition to its cover, camera holder, ultrasonic sensor box, and other pieces.

+### 13- Batteries
+We used 4 batteries that gives us 12 volts in total.

+### 14- voltage regulator
+voltage regulator is a circuit that creates and maintains a fixed output voltage, irrespective of changes to the input voltage or load conditions.
+Voltage regulators (VRs) keep the voltages from a power supply within a range that is compatible with the other electrical components.
+While voltage regulators are most commonly used for DC/DC power conversion, some can perform AC/AC or AC/DC power conversion as well

+### 15- the switches
+there are two switches in the robot one to turn the robot on and off, and the other one is to let the robot start the game.